Mikaela’s Story: Facing Breast Cancer as a Woman in Her 20s

 Still, like many patients, Mikaela wondered if having a more radical procedure would be more effective at stopping the cancer.
 But research has shown that lumpectomy is just as effective as mastectomy for most women with breast cancer like Mikaela’s.

 “Because we have researched and treated so many women with breast cancer, we have the expertise to know when they don’t need radical surgery,” Dr. Goldfarb says.
 Mikaela’s team of breast cancer experts confirmed her treatment plan.
-Dr. Gemignani removed Mikaela’s tumor in a one-hour operation at MSK’s Josie Robertson Surgery Center in Manhattan, doing a lumpectomy and a sentinel lymph node biopsy to ensure the cancer cells had not spread to the lymph nodes.
+Mikaela’s tumor was removed in a one-hour operation at MSK’s Josie Robertson Surgery Center in Manhattan, with a lumpectomy and a sentinel lymph node biopsy to ensure the cancer cells had not spread to the lymph nodes.

 “It’s a beautiful, state-of-the art facility, very warm and welcoming like a hotel,” Mikaela says.
 “I have only one incision under my arm, so no scars on my breast.
 The recovery was very manageable in comparison to knee surgery I had in 2015.
 I was able to walk out of the hospital the same day.”